p2557506/Starbomb/README.md

 Version 0.1

 Coming soon:

--Timer to collect stars, otherwise game is over
+-Timer to collect stars, otherwise game is over<br>
--Game Over text on screen
+-Game Over text on screen<br>
--Highest score display so player can track to their personal best -Powerups that give the player unique abilities
+-Highest score display so player can track to their personal best<br>
+-Powerups that give the player unique abilities<br>